 Surviving a traumatic event can lead to posttraumatic stress disorder (PTSD).
 PTSD is a clinical condition that includes nightmares, flashbacks, and hypervigilance that continue for several months after a trauma.
 Not everyone who experiences trauma will develop PTSD.
 But even those without PTSD may have lingering effects of trauma that last years.

 Without treatment, trauma is like a wound that never fully heals.
 Sadly, many people are stuck in life situations that lead to multiple traumas.
 For example, domestic violence can last years and involve countless traumatic events.
-Experiencing multiple traumas causes your brain’s fear center to change, making you more likely to be chronically stressed, depressed, and unable to cope with normal life stressors.
+Experiencing multiple traumas causes your brain’s fear center to change, making you more likely to be chronically stressed, depressed, and unable to cope with everyday life stressors.
 This significantly increases the likelihood of using drugs or alcohol to cope with pain.
 Over time, drug and alcohol use becomes a problem of its own.
-Not only does it not treat the trauma, but it creates its own problems with your physical health, social relationships, and mood.
+Not only does it not treat the trauma, but it creates its own issues with your physical health, social relationships, and mood.

 Finding Effective Treatment for Trauma and Addiction

 The good news is that trauma and addiction are treatable.
 The best treatments for trauma and addiction recognize that these are interrelated issues.
-When treating addiction and alcoholism caused by trauma, the goal is to help an addicted person detox from any substances.
+When treating addiction and alcoholism caused by trauma, the goal is to help an addicted person detox from substances.
 This puts them in a good mental state to get individualized treatment for trauma.

 After undergoing detox, a person is ready to begin the journey toward recovery from trauma and addiction.
 Without drugs or alcohol clouding their vision, patients can focus on healing.
 Our exclusive Domus Retreat provides a serene setting for patients to receive trauma-informed care, including individual psychotherapy.
-This is where patients begin finding adequate forms for unpacking their trauma and healing from untreated wounds.
+This is where patients begin finding acceptable forms for unpacking their trauma and healing from untreated wounds.
 By focusing on the root cause of addiction, patients can learn new skills to cope with their trauma more healthily.
-This approach is one of the most effective treatments for trauma and addiction.
+Therefore, this approach is one of the most effective treatments for trauma and addiction.

 For many people struggling with substance abuse due to untreated anxiety and trauma, quitting can be challenging.
 However, in addition to the difficulty of often changing longstanding, compulsive drug and alcohol use patterns, detoxification may also give rise to painful withdrawal symptoms and potential withdrawal complications.

-Thankfully, detoxification can be made safe and less uncomfortable when patients receive the supportive care, close monitoring, and medical intervention they need.
+Thankfully, detoxification can be safe and less uncomfortable when patients receive the supportive care, close monitoring, and medical intervention they need.
 Effective programs help individuals overcome fear, get through the detoxification process, and guide them to receive adequate emotional support.
 Also, this combination of therapeutic services allows the individual the best opportunity to complete recovery and avoid relapse in the future.